Perez hits 48th homer, leaves hurt; Royals beat Indians 10-5

 Greg Holland (3-5), the third of five Royals pitchers, earned the win with two hitless innings.

 Whit Merrifield led off the game for the Royals with a double, his 40th of the season.
-He became the seventh player in major league history to reach at least 40 doubles and 40 stolen bases in two seasons.
+He became the seventh player in major league history to reach at least 40 doubles and 40 stolen bases in two seasons, but he was more concerned about his teammate.

+“It takes the air out of you, especially when he’s doing something that special,” Merrifield said of Perez’s injury.
+“I think everything checked out.
+Hopefully he feels better tomorrow.
+He’s got something special going and I’d like to see him keep it going.

+“I joke with Nicky, when he hits a homer when we’re on base it’s like we hit a homer, because it’s always a no-doubter.
+We get to jog around the bases.”

 Royals starter Daniel Lynch had to leave the game in the fourth inning when he was struck by a line drive off the bat of Austin Hedges.
 The Indians scored twice in the fourth and once in the fifth on a double by Yu Chang to tie the game at 5-5.